 Most vanilla extracts and vanilla paste have sweetening agents added to them unless specifically stated on the ingredients.
 Sugar helps bring out the vanilla flavor, cuts the alcohol profile, and acts as a stabilizer in many vanilla bean formulations.
 Our pure three bean vanilla extract and Madagascar vanilla extract both have real cane sugar in them.
 Our no sugar added vanilla extract does not.
 According to the FDA, vanilla extract is clearly defined as defined as a solution in aqueous ethyl alcohol of the sapid and odorous principles extractable from vanilla beans with an ethyl alcohol content of not less than 35 percent and may contain one or more of the following ingredients:

 (3) Sugar (including invert sugar).

-(5) Corn sirup (including dried corn sirup).
+(5) Corn syrup (including dried corn syrup).

-Vanilla extract can also be referred to as extract of vanilla and whatever the case, we alway recommend to check the label to make sure you okay with what is added to your vanilla extract.
+Vanilla extract can also be referred to as extract of vanilla and whatever the case, we alway recommend to check the label to make sure you are okay with what is added to your vanilla extract.

 We hate to break the news to you but it is true.
 If it is not whole vanilla beans then further processing must take place.
 This in turn adds cost but also lends a bit of convenience to customers and cooking.
-Extract of vanilla and vanilla bean paste are easy to use products that have virtually indefinite shelf lives and incorporate quite well into any recipe.
+Extract of vanilla and vanilla bean paste are easy to use products that have a virtually indefinite shelf lives and incorporate quite well into any recipe.
 There is absolutely nothing wrong with using any of these vanilla products.
-It is really a matter of choice of what best suits your vanilla needs.
+It is really a matter of choice of what best suits your vanilla needs for cooking and baking.
 No matter what choice you make, Slofoodgroup is here to help delivering quality vanilla beans, vanilla extracts, vanilla powders and vanilla pastes for all your cooking and baking needs.
 Shop our premium selection of world-class vanilla products today.